CharlieBi94/Letters-v2/Patch Notes.md

 Patch Notes
+June 09 2025
+- Updated to the new input system
+- Reworked code to work on mobile and WebGL

 June 04 2025
 - Seperated CatSlap animation from PlayAreaController
 - Fixed the inventory slot to be more aligned with the sticker (still a little stretched)